 How will the estimated time change on my tasks?

-Every time you track time on a task with estimated time in it, the remaining hours will automatically be adjusted.
+Every time you track time on a task with an estimated time on it, the remaining hours will automatically be adjusted.

 Can I edit my initial estimation?